When your warning light for your transmission is showing up on your dashboard, it’s time to stop and let it cool for a while.

 Low fluid levels

-A faulty converter can cause the transmission to slip even more, and therefore creating extra heat to the transmission fluid.
+A faulty converter can cause the transmission to slip even more; therefore, creating extra heat to the transmission fluid.

 Other minor causes